MicrosoftDocs/windows365/Windows365/includes/resize-introduction.md

 The **Resize** remote action, which preserves user and disk data, lets you:

 - Upgrade the RAM, CPU, and storage size of a Cloud PC.
-- Downgrade the RAM and CPU of Cloud PC.
+- Downgrade the RAM and CPU of a Cloud PC.
 Resizing doesn't let you downsize disk space.

 These operations don't require reprovisioning of the Cloud PC.